 Honey Bee Parasites

-I’ll start with parasites, as they’re going to be the most common health issue you’ll encounter with your bees.
+I’ll start with parasites, as they will be the most common health issue you’ll encounter with your bees.
 Luckily a wide variety of prevention and treatments are available.

 If you identify varroa mites within your colony, invest in the use of a miticide treatment to rid your bees of these bothersome parasites.
-The best time to treat your colony is during periods when the bees aren’t brood rearing (refer back to the ‘Seasonal Activity’ section), as the mites be more vulnerable to treatments.
+The best time to treat your colony is when the bees aren’t brood rearing (refer to the ‘Seasonal Activity’ section), as the mites are more vulnerable to treatments.

 This article on planning for varroa article by Michigan State University is a great resource on varroa mite control.

-The security and abundance of food within a beehive make them highly desirable homes for invasive pests.
+The security and abundance of food within a beehive make your bees’ home a highly desirable residence for invasive pests.
 Proper husbandry and hive maintenance are the best protection against these pesky intruders.

 Small Hive Beetles (SHB)

-The SHB is an invasive species to the US and Canada, and is particularly prevalent in the southeastern US.
+The SHB is an invasive species to the U.S. and Canada, particularly prevalent in the southeastern U.S.

-The main threat they pose to bee colonies is the rapid destruction of comb, as they will puncture comb to lay eggs within larvae and pupae cells.
-SHB are easily observed as small black beetles during hive inspections.
+The main threat they pose to bee colonies is the rapid destruction of the comb, as they will puncture the comb to lay eggs within larva and pupa cells.
+SHBs are easily observed as small black beetles during hive inspections.
 Honey in a hive with a large SHB infestation is deemed unfit for human consumption.

-The most common occurrence of a wax moth infestation is due to frames or boxes being added to a colony that haven’t been stored or cleaned appropriately.
-They can be identified by a spider-web like substance on the surface of the comb, along with small while larvae within this web.
+Wax moth infestations usually happen after adding old, improperly stored, or unclean frames or boxes to a colony.
+They can be identified by a spider-web-like substance on the surface of the comb, along with small while larvae within this web.

 If you identify wax moths in your hive, remove the affected combs and freeze them or simply let the moths finish their work of cleaning it out before returning it to your hive.

-There are several diseases that affect bee colonies, and often there is no known treatment for these.
-They can be extremely destructive, and many times fatal to a colony.
-Maintaining a healthy, strong, and stress free colony is your best defense again disease.
+Several diseases affect bee colonies, and often there is no known treatment for these.
+They can be highly destructive and often fatal to a colony.
+Maintaining a healthy, strong, and stress-free colony is your best defense against disease.

 Nosema is another disease that tends to target and collapse hives during the winter months, and the Varroa Mite is a very common vector for this disease.

-Commonly referred to as a ‘nuc’, the nucleus hive is a small-sized complete colony contained within a modular structure you can fit onto a Langstroth or Warre type hive.
-If you have chosen to go the route of a TBH, I’d recommend getting packaged bees.
+Commonly referred to as a ‘nuc,’ the nucleus hive is a small-sized complete colony contained within a modular structure you can fit onto a Langstroth or Warre-type hive.
+Nucs are usually recommended for people who are just starting out with beekeeping.
+If you have chosen to go the route of a Top Bar Hive, I’d recommend getting packaged bees.